Tullamore, New South Wales

 It lies in an expanding broadacre cropping country.
 Tullamore has a railway station on the Bogan Gate–Tottenham Branch line.
 It is served by a newly constructed medical centre and a K-12 central school.

-Tullamore is the second town mentioned in the original (Australian) version of the song "I've Been Everywhere".
+Tullamore is the first town mentioned in the original (Australian) version of the song "I've Been Everywhere".

-Jimmy Barnes performed at Pola Park in Tullamore, New South Wales on Saturday, November 2, 2019.
+Jimmy Barnes performed at Pola Park in Tullamore, New South Wales on Saturday, 2 November 2019.
 The concert was part of his "Shutting Down Your Town" tour to promote his album My Criminal Record.

 History

 The area known as Tullamore was first settled as "Bullock Creek" in 1870.
 The post office opened under that name on 1 April 1890.
 It was then renamed Gobondery.

 In 1895 Jim Tully, whose family came from Tullamore in Ireland, built a hotel and called it "Tullie's Exchange Hotel".
 The Kerley family, also from the Tullamore area in Ireland, settled on a nearby property and called it Tullamore Station.
 It is believed that the town obtained its name from this property.
 The post office was officially renamed "Tullamore" in 1895.

-The original Exchange Hotel was destroyed by fire on December 28, 1919, only a few weeks after its publican James Tully had died.
+The original Exchange Hotel was destroyed by fire on 28 December 1919, only a few weeks after its publican James Tully had died.

 European exploration of the area began in the early 1800s, with the first recorded European visit by Major Thomas Mitchell in 1835 during his exploration of the Lachlan River.
 Settlers began to establish pastoral stations in the 1840s, and the region's economy grew through sheep grazing and agriculture.

 In the early 20th century, Tullamore's population grew steadily as the region's agricultural sector flourished, particularly through wheat farming and sheep grazing.
 During World War II, Tullamore played a significant role in the war effort, with local farmers supplying the Australian military with essential food supplies.